vkhazin/multicloud-courseware/content/iac/lab-terraform.md

 1. Open a web browser to [https://console.aws.amazon.com](https://console.aws.amazon.com)
 2. From the services select `Cloud9`, please note you may need to select a region where Cloud9 is available
-3. Create a new environment with any name, micro or small instance type and Amazon Linux for the platform
+3. Create a new environment with any name, choose micro or small instance type and Amazon Linux for the platform
-4. Wait until the environment is created and loads the editor in browser
+4. Wait until the environment is created and loads editor in your browser
-5. To install terraform run using terminal panel:
+5. To install terraform run the following commands, using terminal panel of Cloud9 IDE:
 6. ```
    mkdir ./aws-terraform &&
    cd ./aws-terraform/ &&